ess-dive-community/essdive-community-space-guide/README.md

 Then, login and navigate to our ESS-DIVE Community Space on GitHub https://github.com/ess-dive-community

 ##  Suggesting changes to an existing repository
 If you would like to suggest changes to this, or any other repository on our community page, the best way to do so is by submitting a GitHub "issue "repository to you submit an issue by clicking the "issue" link toward the top of this repository's page.
-We'll explain more about issues in a later chapter.
 You can also email us at ESS-DIVE support with questions related to this page or to anything else ESS-DIVE related.

 ![](images/issues_image_1.png)

+## Starting a new repository

+All new repositories should be initiated with a README.md file.
+These files give the reader important context for your GitHub repository.
+We have compiled a template README.md file which you can view [here](template_for_README.md) .

 ## Copyright information
 Placeholder for copyright information about the Community Space